 A qualified accountant with a Big 4 ACA background.
 At SIG plc, Craig was Group Financial Controller and then FD of SIG PLC’s largest manufacturing subsidiary, which was then merged with another company owned by Rutland Partners PE.
 Craig became Group FD of the new enlarged business within the Rutland portfolio.
 Craig left Rutland in 2013 to establish a new business to commercialise an innovative nanotechnology product in the building insulation industry as well as acting as a CFO for Datalase Ltd, a PE backed technology business in the laser coding market.
 Datalase operates a similar licensing and commercialisation model to G20 and Craig has first hand experience of the technology roll out process.

-Jeremy Pelczer is the Chair of charity WaterAid International, Chair of UK based Sutton and East Surrey Water, Chair of Dublin based Cylon Controls Ltd and a member of the Duke CE Global Learning Resource Network.
+Jeremy Pelczer was the Chair of charity WaterAid International 2007-2016, Chair of UK based SES Water, Chair of Dublin based Cylon Controls Ltd and a member of the Duke CE Global Learning Resource Network.
 Jeremy spent ten years (1996 – 2006) with Thames Water.
 In 2001 he was promoted to Board level as Chief Operating Officer of RWE Thames Water Plc, and was appointed President of American Water, which had annual revenues of £1.5 billion, and its Board in September 2003.
 He became President and CEO of in February 2004.
 As President and CEO, he was responsible for further developing the company’s team-based, high performance culture to deliver results for customers, employees, and stakeholders.
 In November 2005 RWE announced the separate sale of both Thames and American Water.
 Jeremy stayed as CEO of American Water until December 2005 and was its Chairman from January to May 2006.
 He became CEO of Thames Water in November 2005 and continued in that role until the sale of the company in December 2006.